 And where to find free art supplies:

 You local schools – At the end of the school year, some schools have leftover supplies available for other teachers or their students to keep, like markers, paper, classroom decor, etc.

 Public libraries – Many libraries offer weekly crafts and provide the supplies for free.

 Little free library – These gems are popping up all over the country and are no longer just for books.
 Some little free libraries are used for other purposes, including craft ideas and supplies.

 Free book banks such The Maryland Book Bank – Find books on countless subjects including arts and crafts, as well as activity books, for free.

 Your local Freecycle sites – Community members both give away and get free stuff in their neighborhood.
 Our local site had bookcases and scrapbook supplies listed at the time I posted this.

 Hold a swap with friends – This is a fun little event where you get to declutter and get new stuff for free.
 Bring ANYTHING – clothes, books, cooking utensils, craft supplies, all of it.
-Donate whatever is leftover to your local Goodwill.
+Donate whatever is leftover to your local charitable thrift organization.

 Happy hunting – finding unusual supplies can take your project in a direction you never expected and that’s part of the fun.
 Know a great source not listed above?
 Drop your favorite place to find cheap craft supplies in the comments!